izure1/klaf/README.md

 ### How does it differ from a `Map` object?

-The `Map` object is memory-based, while `tissue-roll` is file-based.
+The `Map` object is memory-based, while `tissue-roll` is file system-based.

 ### How does `tissue-roll` work?